'NEW WAVE' Chinese Steamship Companies from 1949

 Teh Hu S.S.
 Co.
 Ltd 德和輪船公司 (1948)

 Hsu Tung Zhuo was the founder in 1927 of Yih Lee S.N.
-Co. outlined in our "Little Yangtse" list.
+Co. outlined in our list accessed via the "Chinese" page.
 He was succeeded by a son who developed the company, now named Eddie S.S.
 Co., into a major international operator, and by the current CEO, a grandson.
 Eddie S.S.
 Co. has published a detailed illustrated list of the son's oceangoing ships in W.H.
 Eddie Hsu & All His Ships: The 90th Anniversary of Eddie Steamship, 1927-2017 which it has kindly made available in the PDF file at left - a heavy file which will take a while to download.
 Acquired in the 1960s were the former Eastern & Australian fast steamers EASTERN and NELLORE, shown below at the Taikoo Dockyard in Hong Kong in a photo by Geoff Wellstead.
 The ships, each over 500 feet in length, were renamed DORI and ORIANA respectively in the Eddie S.S.
 Co. fleet, joining other similar acquired and newly-built ships that were operating in services such as to New York and Australia.
 Shown in the Makassar Strait in a painting by Robert Lloyd is the bulk carrier PANAMAX UNIVERSE, built in 2012 near the Hsu ancestral home on Zhoushan (Chusan) island.

 China Pacific Group-Hwang Tiong Beng/T.B.
 Hwang undertook ship chartering activities pre-World War II and re-emerged post-war, first in Shanghai and then in Hong Kong as one of the more successful middle-tier Hong Kong shipowners of the postwar years.
 A short history and detailed illustrated fleet list of these ships, researched and written by Howard, is in the PDF file at right.
 Two typical T.B.
 Hwang ships are illustrated below.
 AMOY was a British warbuilt, depicted at Hong Kong in 1961 in a photograph by Dr George Wilson.
 ATLANTIC TRADER was originally a Götaverken-built tanker converted by Hwang to a bulk carrier.
 Bill Schell's photo shows her at Hong Kong in 1970.